I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

-The material used for the construction of a window plug is the key.
+The substance used for the construction of a window plug is the key.
 MDF or OSB being dense and heavy are great options.
 Needless to say, a foam comes nowhere near a window plug in terms of soundproofing.

 Soundproof curtains are a good option for windows too.
-They are quick and easy to install and don’t cost must but are not as effective as double glazing or window plugs but as mentioned earlier, much more effective than foam.
+They are quick and easy to install and don’t cost much.
+They are not as effective as double glazing or window plugs but as mentioned earlier, much more effective than foam.

 For more ways (other than foam), read my article on how to soundproof windows.

 Foam is an integral part of ear plugs and ear defenders.
 And there is no choice really.
 These cannot be made of heavy stuff as they will cause a lot of discomfort while wearing.

 Ear defenders are made of hard plastic on the outer and foam layers on the inside.
 They do provide protection against high-frequency sound but not so for lower frequencies.

 The ear defenders cup the ears with pressure making an airtight chamber.
 This gives an impression that the foam is blocking sound well.